/ BLOG

 Jul 17, 2025 · 6 minutes to read

 Nursing is an exciting and fulfilling career within healthcare.
 Nurses play a vital role in delivering care.
 They should be aware of all available certifications and degrees, as these define both educational levels and specialties that may suit their unique goals.
+Whether working in hospitals, clinics, or home-based care settings, nurses must also consider the protections offered by insurance for home health care providers, which can help reduce risks related to their duties.

 This article will introduce various nursing degrees available in the U.S. and discuss what each degree entails and its potential applications to your nursing career.
 No matter your chosen field of nursing practice, protecting it with Nurse Malpractice insurance could be a wise move.